OpenDSA/OpenDSA/RST/en/Tutorials/webcattools.rst

    :figwidth: 90%
    :alt: InstalledJREs

+If the newly installed JRE is already listed, you can select it and set it as the default JRE by clicking on the ``Default`` button.
+Hit ``Apply and Close`` to close the Preferences window.

+If the JRE is not listed, you will need to add it manually.
 Click on the ``Add`` button.
 In the window that comes up, select ``Standard VM`` and click ``Next``.
 In the next window, click on ``Directory`` and navigate to the location where you installed